Selected Projects

 In order to apply this concept to the specific location of Zaanstad, I have developed four design principles:

-– and the creation of a lively mix within the urban fabric.
+* creation of a lively mix within the urban fabric

 Manual consisting of different Elements

-By applying these principles, I aim to ensure that urgent needs—such as economic transformation, affordable housing, species protection, and water management—are addressed, while also creating a liveable city with short distances that support the coexistence of humans and animals.
+By applying these principles, I aim to ensure that urgent needs, such as economic transformation, affordable housing, species protection, and water management, are addressed.
+At the same time, I aim to design a liveable city with short distances that support the coexistence of humans and animals.

 Bird-eye drawing